2016 La Motte Millennium

 For international purchases click here

-Grapes for this wine originate from the Walker Bay, Franschhoek and Stellenbosch areas.
+Grapes for the wine originate from Walker Bay, Franschhoek and Stellenbosch.

 Each vineyard grows in its own macro climate in a wide variety of soil types.
 Several clones are represented.
 All the vineyards are trellised according to the Perold system and managed to maintain a perfect balance between leaf coverage and yield.
 Thanks to the different terroirs, each region produces its own distinctive grapes, so grapes from each region make a unique contribution to flavour and structure.

 Grapes for the wine consist of Merlot (56%), Cabernet Franc (28%), Petit Verdot (10%) and Malbec (6%).
 Before and after de-stalking, all the grapes were hand-sorted.
 The de-stalked berries were inoculated with yeast immediately.
 Fermentation was at between 25 and 30 degrees Celsius while the wine was pumped over.
 After fermentation the wine was left on the lees for a further 20 days in order to enhance extraction and body.
 Malolactic fermentation was partly in barrels.